 - You have deployed a Linux Ubuntu Virtual Machine.

-- A $10/month (2GB RAM) droplet on Digital Ocean can handle approximately 100k events spread over a month
+- An instance with 2GB of RAM can handle approximately 100k events spread over a month

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/posthog/posthog/HEAD/bin/deploy-hobby)"